Rothamsted/knetminer-backend/rres-endpoints/README.md

 All the endpoint scripts and pipelines require that you manually initialise an environment.
-Essentially, an environment is a set of operating system variables (and possibly, other settings), which of values are specific to the particular host/infrastructure/etc. where you are operating.
+Essentially, an environment is a set of operating system variables (and possibly, other settings), which of values are specific to the particular host/infrastructure/etc where you are operating.

-Typically, we have an [environment for the Rothmasted Research](config/environments/rres-env.sh) hosts (including the SLURM cluster nodes), and then each KnetMiner developer has its own environment ([example](config/environments/brandizi-env.sh)), which refers to his/her personal PC.
+Typically, we have an [environment for the Rothmasted Research hosts](config/environments/rres-env.sh) (including the SLURM cluster nodes), and then each KnetMiner developer has its own environment, which refers to his/her personal PC ([example](config/environments/brandizi-env.sh)).

 As you can see, environments are initialised via [`config/environments/xxx-env.sh`](config/environments/) scripts.
-You should add further environments.
+You should add further environments there.

-**Common configuration and defaults overriding**
+### Common configuration and defaults overriding
 An environment script should always [bash-source](https://linuxize.com/post/bash-source-command/) the file [`config/common-cfg.sh`](config/common-cfg.sh) as final step.
 This initialises default and common settings, which usually apply to all enviroments.